MehdiZouitine/Learning_to_repair_infeasible_problems_with_DRL_and_GNN/README.md

 This repository contains the official code and resources for the paper **"Learning to Repair Infeasible∗ Problems with Deep Reinforcement Learning on Graphs"**, presented at LION 19.

+*This repository may also be useful for those interested in applying deep RL to problems where the state space is a graph, as there are not many examples demonstrating how to integrate graph representations with Gym environments.*
 ## 🛠️ Overview

 This work explores infeasible problems.
 It focuses on using deep reinforcement learning (DRL) not to solve a given problem, but to repair infeasible problem instances.
 Indeed, some constraint problems can become infeasible due to contradictory or inconsistent constraints.
 We use bipartite graph neural networks to represent the interactions among these inconsistent constraints.
 We use deep reinforcement learning, which is used to directly and automatically develop effective repair heuristics.
 To the best of our knowledge, this approach is the first step toward the automated analysis of infeasibility and the systematic repair of problematic instances from a DRL perspective.